 The MAK Center for Art and Architecture hosted a very special event featuring two iconic Southern California architecture masterpieces: The Ennis House (1924) by Frank Lloyd Wright and the John Sowden House (1926) by Frank Lloyd Wright Jr.

 Ennis House: The rare opportunity to tour this legendary home.
-(Due to an overwhelming demand, tickets to the Ennis House tour are sold out.)

 The Ennis House:

 Perched atop a hill in Los Feliz, Frank Lloyd Wright’s Ennis House is the epitome residential example of Mayan Revival architecture.
 Though concrete was still considered a new material in the 1920s, especially for home construction, Wright believed it had promising potential for affordable housing.
 He created a block construction system with patterned surfaces, which lent a unique textural appearance to both the exteriors and interiors of his residences.
 The concrete—a combination of gravel, granite, and sand from the site—was hand-cast in aluminum molds to create blocks that were then woven together with steel rods, giving the textile block houses their name.
 The Ennis House is unusually monumental and vertical for a Wright residence, but when the architect completed it in 1924 he immediately considered it a favorite.